Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

 There are many YouTube doctors out there helping to debunk misinformation and making medical facts accessible to the public.
 Along with our very own CEO and Co-founder, Dr. Sophia Yen, Mama Doctor Jones YouTube channel is a great place to get reproductive medical knowledge.

 Mama Doctor Jones is a mother of four, a Texan, and an Ob/Gyn.
 She is passionately trans inclusive and sex positive, empowering people with uteri with medical facts to make the best decisions for themselves.
 The occasional “Doctor React to ‘I Didn’t Know I Was Pregnant’” is a fun bonus filled with interesting pregnancy facts.

 Pandia is here to support and empower you!
 As a women-founded, women-led, doctor-led company we want what’s best for you, even if it doesn’t make us money in the end.
 Dr. Yen’s Trendy Tuesdays and Q&A videos promote reproductive health freedom of choice and sex positivity.

 Stay tuned for more sex positive content from our team this month!

 Make sure to sign up to get your birth control delivered today.
-If you need a prescription and live in AZ, CA, CO, FL, GA, MI, NV, TX, WA, or WY, one of our expert doctors can write you one.
+If you need a prescription and live in AZ, CA, CO, FL, GA, IL, MI, NV, TX, TN, PA, WA, or WY, one of our expert doctors can write you one.

 Disclaimer: The above information is for general informational purposes only and is NOT a substitute for professional medical advice.
 Always seek the advice of your doctor/primary care provider before starting or changing treatment.